Max-jzyan/OnlineEducationSystem/README.md

 A user may want to delete a Course from the likedCourses;
 A user may want to view a Course into the likedCourses;
 A user may want to filter some courses from likedCourses;
-A user may want to pick the most xxx course from likedCourse;
 A user may want to rearrange the likedCourse based on some condition;